usmanovs/Salesforce-Interview-Handbook/questions/Chris.md

 * Doon’t return calls, start contacting client directly, over inflated -self and -value.

-> Is there something you want to tell all candidates right now, which you could not tell when you were in the recruitment industry? a lot of recruiters mislead- false info on salary, client
+> Is there something you want to tell all candidates right now, which you could not tell when you were in the recruitment industry?
+Many recruiters mislead- false info on salary, client

 > If a candidate sees a job posting on LinkedIn & a recruiter is offering the same opportunity- which one should the candidate pursue?

 Recruiter likely has a relationship with the company and the hiring manager so resume likely to stand out better via recruiter.
 Applying online resume might get lost

-> What would you recommend to a candidate who is working with you to land that dream job? sometimes

 What is a common weakness among technical candidates?
 For example, do you find them lacking communication skills OR do they show lack of moviation?

 * Don’t only work with one recruiter

 > How did you typically screen candidates?